West Bengal: Media

-In 2005 West Bengal had 505 published newspapers, of which 389 were in Bengali.
-Ananda Bazar Patrika, published in Kolkata with 1,277,801 daily copies, has the largest circulation for a single-edition, regional language newspaper in India.
+In 2005, West Bengal had a total of 505 published newspapers, of which 389 were in Bengali.
+Ananda Bazar Patrika, a daily published in Kolkata with 1,277,801 daily copies, has the largest circulation for a single-edition, regional language newspaper in India.
 Other major Bengali newspapers are: Bartaman, Ei Samay, Sangbad Pratidin, Aajkaal and Uttarbanga Sambad.
 Major English language newspapers include The Telegraph, The Times of India, Hindustan Times, The Hindu, The Statesman, The Indian Express and Asian Age.
-Some prominent financial dailies such as: The Economic Times, Financial Express, Business Line and Business Standard are widely circulated.
+Some important financial dailies such as The Economic Times, Financial Express, Business Line and Business Standard are widely circulated.
 Vernacular newspapers such as those in Hindi, Nepali, Gujarati, Odia, Urdu and Punjabi also exist.

 DD Bangla is the state-owned television broadcaster.
 Multi system operators provide a mix of Bengali, Nepali, Hindi, English and international channels via cable.
 Bengali 24-hour television news channels include ABP Ananda, News18 Bangla, Republic Bangla, Kolkata TV, News Time, Zee 24 Ghanta, TV9 Bangla, Calcutta News and Channel 10.
 All India Radio is a public radio station.
 Private FM stations are available only in cities like Kolkata, Siliguri, and Asansol.
-Vodafone Idea, Airtel, BSNL, Jio are available cellular phone providers.
-Broadband Internet is available in select towns and cities and is provided by the state-run BSNL and by other private companies.
-Dial-up access is provided throughout the state by BSNL and other providers.
+Vodafone Idea, Airtel, BSNL, Jio are all of the available cellular phone providers.
+Broadband Internet is available in select towns and cities, and is provided by the state-run BSNL and by other private companies.
+Dial-up access is also provided throughout the state by BSNL and other providers.